God Doesn't Play Favorites

 All throughout the history of the world, things have happened that are less than ideal.
 People have hurt people and there have been wars.
 Class warfare, discrimination, and racism have existed and still exist today.
 In the Kingdom of God however, God plays no favorites.
 He loves each of us the same, much more than we will ever know.
 (Ephesians 3:17-19)

 Sometimes we may think that God's blessing or approval is only reserved for "special people"; that it's based on God's criteria of random characteristics unbeknownst to us.
 But the fact is that each of us can choose to be one of God's favored ones, as we choose Him to be the author of the book of our lives.
-My husband and I always tell each other, "You're my favorite," because we've chosen each other as #1.
+My husband and I always tell each other, "You're my favorite," because we've chosen each other as our #1 person.

 From the beginning of the world, God gave us a gift.
 He gave us the gift of free will.
 Sometimes we use it to glorify Him.
 Other times, we use this gift of choice for selfish desires, and we sometimes make bad choices.
 But, we can choose the right thing.
 We can choose love over hate.
 We can choose freedom over bondage.
 And, we can choose how favored or close to God we want to be.
 The only thing separating us from God or bringing us closer to Him is our own will.